j-info/ctfsite/walkthroughs/2022-05-03-Gotta-Catchem-All.md

 ash@root:/home/pokemon/Videos/Gotta/Catch/Them/ALL!$
 ```

-We're in!
-I display the **roots-pokemon.txt** file and it shows us which answers our final question:
+After logging in I display the **roots-pokemon.txt** file and it shows us the answer to our final question:

 ```
 Pikachu!